 In Eugene, Oregon, the Eugene Islamic Center located on 1856 W Broadway is the only mosque in the city.
 Founded on May 28, 2012, the mosque serves as a local gathering place for the Muslim community of Eugene.

-Ibrahim Hamide prays during the midday prayer Salat al-zuhr.
-There are five daily prayers in Islam: Salat al-fajr, Salat al-zuhr, Salat al-‘asr, Salat al-maghrib, and Salat al-‘isha.
+Ibrahim Hamide prays during the midday prayer, Salat al-dhuhr.
+There are five daily prayers in Islam: Salat al-fajr, Salat al-dhuhr, Salat al-‘asr, Salat al-maghrib and Salat al-‘isha.
 Each prayer takes place at different times throughout the day in accordance with the timing and positioning of the Sun.

-Muhamad Elsherif prays at the Eugene Islamic Center during Salat al-Jumm’ah.
+Muhamad Elsherif prays at the Eugene Islamic Center during Friday prayer.
 Elsherif wears a skullcap known as a taqiyah.
 The taqiyah is commonly worn by Muslims in order to emulate the founder of Islam The Prophet Muhammad.
 A taqiyah is traditionally white in color.

-Worshipers and guests must wear modest clothing when entering a Mosque.
-Anything beyond pants and T-shirts, such as shorts and tank tops, are viewed as disrespectful to wear inside a Mosque.
+Worshipers and guests are expected to wear modest clothing when entering a mosque.
+Anything beyond pants and T-shirts, such as shorts or tank tops, are viewed as disrespectful to wear inside a Mosque.
 Women wear a hijab or other traditional clothing to cover their hair when in a mosque, and they have a separate room for prayer in the building that men are not allowed to enter.

 The Eugene Islamic Center has a foosball table in the main lobby of the building.
 Children who come to the Mosque play at the foosball table in-between prayers.
 In Islam, children typically do not practice Salat, the five daily prayers, until they reach puberty.
 In this case puberty being roughly defined as age 15.

 Elsherif eyes a cake pop after eating one of the freshly baked desserts.
-Community members of the Eugene Islamic Center will bring food in for snacks after prayer.
+Community members of the Eugene Islamic Center commonly bring food in for snacks after prayer.

 Hasan Eissa, left, and Belal Eissa, right, watch a flat-screen television connected to the security cameras setup around the Eugene Islamic Center.
-A security camera system was purchased for the Mosque after a Eugene resident, Chad Russel, came to the Mosque and threatened to kill the Muslim worshippers there.
-Russel was then arrested and charged with intimidation, menacing and harassment, and carrying a concealed weapon.
+A security camera system was purchased for the mosque after a Eugene resident, Chad Russel, came to the mosque and threatened to kill the Muslim worshipers there.
+Russel was then arrested and charged with intimidation, menacing and harassment and carrying a concealed weapon.

-Hasan Eissa and Belal Eissa play tag in the Mosque’s prayer room.
+Hasan Eissa, right, and Belal Eissa play tag in the mosque’s prayer room.
 After prayer has been completed, children are welcome to play unhindered while they wait for their parents to take them home.

-At the University of Oregon several events are held by Arab and Muslim student groups throughout the school year.
-One annual event, Arabian Night, attracts enough attendees to occupy the Erb Memorial Union (EMU) Ball Room.
+At the University of Oregon, several events are held by Arab and Muslim student groups throughout the school year.
+One annual event, Arabian Night, attracts hundreds of attendees every year.

-Iranian American comedian Kevan “K-von” Moezzi performs during the 2018 Arabian Night.
+Iranian American comedian Kevan “K-von” Moezzi performs during the 2018 Arabian Night at the University of Oregon.
 Moezzi is a stand-up comedian who specializes in shows focusing on Middle Eastern culture and religion.

 Attendees of Arabian Night pose for a photo with Moezzi after his comedy show concluded.

 After Arabian Night concluded, everyone who helped run the event posed on stage for a final group-photo.
-Members of the Arab Student Union, Muslim Student Association, and Saudi Student Association attended and assisted in hosting the event that night.
-These ASUO partnered organizations focus on catering to the Arab and Muslim communities at the University of Oregon.
+Members of the Arab Student Union, Muslim Student Association and Saudi Student Association attended and assisted in hosting the event that night.
+These student-partnered organizations focus on catering to the Arab and Muslim communities at the University of Oregon.

-From left to right, Luna Tamimi, Abdulrahman Alarfas, Anas Babaeer, and Aziz Ebinghannam gather in order to make dinner after fasting for Ramadan.
-Ramadan is a holy month in Islam and throughout the duration of Ramadan Muslims fast from sunrise to sunset.
+From left to right, Luna Tamimi, Abdulrahman Alarfas, Anas Babaeer and Aziz Ebinghannam gather to make dinner after fasting for Ramadan.
+Ramadan is a holy month in Islam when practicing Muslims fast from sunrise to sunset.

 Ebinghannam and Tamimi prepare lasagna for dinner at Ebinghannam’s apartment.
 Tamimi and Ebinghannam are both students at the University of Oregon.

-Babaeer, Ebinghannam, and Alarfas pray in between dinner.
-This particular prayer is Salat al-maghrib – the sunset prayer.
-Babaeer, Ebinghannam, and Alarfas all live together and have a dedicated room in their apartment for prayer.
+Babaeer, Ebinghannam and Alarfas praying before they break their Ramadan fast for the day.
+Babaeer, Ebinghannam and Alarfas all live together and have a dedicated room in their apartment for prayer.

 The evening dinner held after a day of fasting during Ramadan is called Iftar.
-In Muslim culture it is common practice to invite friends and family over for Iftar regardless if they have been fasting or not.
-This builds on the idea of hospitality in the Islamic faith.
-Based on teachings within the Qur’an – the central religious text of Islam – it is customary for Muslims to welcome guests into their homes with comforts and luxuries.
+In Muslim culture, it is common practice to invite friends and family over for Iftar whether they have been fasting or not.
+Based on teachings in the Qur’an – the central religious text of Islam – it is customary for Muslims to welcome guests into their homes with comforts and luxuries.

 A customer eating in the garden section of Beyt Garden Café.
 Algelany said people are welcome to sit in the garden and enjoy it as a free public space to unwind from the stresses of living without power.
 She said, “Even if we don’t have electricity, it’s better to be in a big open space with a garden than locked in your home.
 We’re aware of that and that’s why we don’t close even during the power cuts, and we tell people you can enjoy the space as much as you want.”

-Beyt Garden Café Pizza Chef Roni Najjar preparing a pizza in the kitchen of the café.
-Pizzas make up the majority of the food menu at the café, and Algelany said this became the case over time out of a desire to serve more food to customers while working around limited kitchen space.
+Beyt Garden Café pizza chef Roni Najjar prepares a pizza in the kitchen of the cafe.
+Pizzas make up the majority of the food menu at the cafe, and Algelany said this became the case over time out of a desire to serve more food to customers while working around limited kitchen space.

-Othman opening a window to let in more light and fresh air during a power outage at the café.
-Algelany said that while the café building was not severely damaged by the port blast that took place in Beirut over a year ago on August 4, 2020, the windows were completely shattered and much of the interior was damaged.
-She said the blast was yet another challenge the café had to overcome.
+Othman opening a window to let in more light and fresh air during a power outage at the cafe.
+Algelany said that while the cafe building was not severely damaged by the port blast that took place in Beirut over a year ago on Aug.
+4, 2020, the windows were completely shattered and much of the interior was damaged.
+She said the blast was yet another challenge the cafe had to overcome.

 For Palestinian Christian Jack Giacaman and his family-owned souvenir shop in Bethlehem, times are hard.
 Tourists and their purchases that normally bolstered Giacaman's business and Bethlehem's local economy have disappeared since the Israel-Hamas war began on Oct.
 7. Giacaman said, "We used to get at least 200 visitors a day before the war.
 Now we get zero."